Stop Making These Small Business Website Mistakes If You Want to Succeed Online!

 12 – Not Focusing on Website Security

 You want to know why so many small business web sites get hacked or otherwise compromised?
 It is because they most often lack any sort of website protection!
 And that is one of the most serious small business website mistakes you can make.
 Take it from me; sooner or later someone will try to hack your site!
 Maybe it’s simply a hacker who wants to prove they can do it.
-Most often it will be to either steal confidential information, or take down your site for ransom.
+Most often it will be to either steal confidential information or take down your site for ransom.

-Fortunately website security measures can easily be added to any website.
+Fortunately, website security measures can easily be added to any website.
 I recommend that you install a Secure Socket Layer Certificate (SSL) to start.
 Many reliable and trustworthy website hosting providers offer website security.
-There are also a number of security plugins and services that will not only protect your website, but also monitor it on an ongoing basis so you can sleep at night.
+There are also a number of security plugins and services that will not only protect your website but also monitor it on an ongoing basis so you can sleep at night.
 Here are a few other website security considerations for you.

 13 – Not having a Website Maintenance Plan

 The last on my list of common small business website mistakes is not having a website maintenance plan.
 Most small business owners mistakenly believe that they are done when their website launches.
-Unfortunately nothing could be further from the truth!
-At a minimum you need to understand that as website technology advances your small business website will need regular updates as well.
+Unfortunately, nothing could be further from the truth!
+At a minimum, you need to understand that as website technology advances your small business website will need regular updates as well.

 But there is more to having a website maintenance plan than simply keeping your site updated.
-By making regular backups of your website, database, content, themes, templates and plugins you can quickly restore your website just in case your site ever does get compromised.
-Keep in mind that the cost or rebuilding a hacked site can be significantly higher than even a whole year of maintenance fees.
+By making regular backups of your website, database, content, themes, templates, and plugins you can quickly restore your website just in case your site ever does get compromised.
+Keep in mind that the cost of rebuilding a hacked site can be significantly higher than even a whole year of maintenance fees.